JJ/hoborg/INSTALL.md

 > ln -s git-hooks.pl post-commit
 which will get you automatic sync with GitHub pages.

 7. Get a [Travis account](http://travis-ci.org)  and activate the service hook for your project.
-We are going to use this for spell-check
+We are going to use this for spell-check.

+8. If you want to spell-check also in your own computer (hey, you can be in a plane and offline) you'll have to install also the Hunspell spell checker.
+You can do it following the instructions in [the Travis conf file](.travis.yml) (hey, if it's good enough for Travis, it must be good enough for you), that is:
+> sudo apt-get install libhunspell-1.3-0 hunspell-en-us libhunspell-dev And then the modules mentioned in [the module Makefile.PL](Makefile.PL), that is
+> cpan Text::Hunspell
+> cpan Lingua::EN::Fathom
+with the obvious *sudo* in front if you don't use perlbrew.

-8. Edit (text/words.dic) for the specific words in your novel that should pass the spell check, but do not.
+9. Edit (text/words.dic) for the specific words in your novel that should pass the spell check, but do not.
 Remember that the first line contains the number of words.

-9. There's a shortcut that processed the dictionary and does commit and push for you, it's at text/commit.pl.
+10. There's a shortcut that processed the dictionary and does commit and push for you, it's at text/commit.pl.
 You can use it cirectly or do
 > ln -s text/commit.pl c
 Remember always to chmod +x commit.pl

-10. That's it.
+11. That's it, 10 points of it all.
 If you find trouble along the way, just let me know by raising  [an issue](https://github.com/JJ/hoborg/issues)

 Troubleshooting
 ---------------

-Remember that with the post-commit hook you'll be doing push in two branches at the same time.
-If you fall behind in a local installation, you have to checkout and pull in both; you can't just do a git pull since you'll be doing it only on the current branch.
+Remember that with the post-commit hook you have installed you'll be doing push in two branches at the same time.
+If you fall behind in a local installation, you will have to checkout and pull in both; you can't just do a git pull since you'll be doing it only on the current branch.
 Do
 > git pull
 > git checkout gh-pages